Meltdown at FPA New York roils chapters around the country

-Revelations that leaders of the New York chapter of the Financial Planning Association may have improperly solicited clients at pro bono events are roiling other chapters around the country.
+Revelations that leaders of the New York chapter of the Financial Planning Association may have improperly solicited clients at public awareness events are roiling other chapters around the country.

 The meltdown in New York involved an internal ethics debate about displaying business cards, among other promotional practices.
 It eventually snowballed out of control, triggered legal complaints and led the national association to take "the nuclear option" of cutting ties with the local organization.